 5. Temper Tantrum

-Physical Activities for Kids Ages 5-8
+Physical Activities for Children Ages 5-8

 At this age, we look for physical games to play as opposed to the less structured activities for the younger set and the straight exercise and sports ideas for the older kids.
 Make the activity fun and easy to do, and you won’t even have to ask them to play it.
 These are physical activities for 5 year olds to 8 year olds, but parents may love them, too.